imagingbook/parboiled-modular/README.md

   * `BaseParser`,
   * `Parboiled`.
 * All Java testing is based on ``JUnit4``.
 All required Java packages have been updated to current versions if possible.
-* The build process is based on Maven, all Java modules are available as Maven artifacts on Central.
+* The build process is based on Maven and all Java modules are available as Maven artifacts on Central.
 * The original *Scala* implementation (library and examples) has been refactored and is included here as well.
 (It is not published as a Maven artifact).
 Note that the Scala part may be dropped in a future release.